 Suppression agencies will ensure all EFF have passed the currently approved physical fitness testing process prior to the fire season.
-In no case will any individual who does not have a current 'Arduous fitness rating be considered eligible for crew employment.
+In no case will any individual who does not have a current 'Arduous' fitness rating be considered eligible for crew employment.

 The local Area/Zone will maintain physical fitness records indicating the date, place, scores and the signature of the testing individual.
-These records will be kept for one year following the physical fitness test.
+These records will be kept for one year following testing.